⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 Refusal to answer does not create suspicion by itself.

-Extend the stop unnecessarily
+• Extend the stop unnecessarily

-Shift topics without justification
+• Shift topics without justification

-The duration must match the purpose.
+Duration must match purpose.

-A Terry Stop Does Not Automatically Allow a Search.
+A Terry Stop Does Not Automatically Allow a Search

 A Terry stop does not permit a general search.